 To be able to view a biological sample in the electron microscope it must first be stabilized or "fixed", preferrably in a way that the ultrastructure of the cells or tissue remain as close to the living material as possible.
 The choice of fixative depends on the purpose of your study.
-It should be noted that, even though standard protocols can be sufficient for many purposes, finding the right fixation conditions is often a matter of trial and error.
+While finding the right fixation conditions is often a matter of trial and error, standard protocols can be sufficient for many purposes.
+Below are some of the most common chemicals used in routine TEM fixation.

 Glutaraldehyde reacts with many nucleophiles in the cell (most commonly amines).
 It produces irreversible cross-linking networks throughout the cytoplasm in seconds to minutes.
 The reaction results in a drop in pH from a significant release of protons, making adequate buffering important.
 Note that a too high concentration of glutaraldehyde can inhibit the formation of rapid cross-links.